MarnixE/DANet/index.md

 <!-- <p align="center">
 <img src= people.png/ width=70% height=70%>
 </p> -->
+*Figure 5: Results of ClusterDANet and DANet on segmenting an image with different objects from the validation set.*

  ![Image](cat.png)
 <!-- <p align="center">
 <img src= cat.png/ width=70% height=70%>
 </p> -->
+*Figure 6: Results of ClusterDANet and DANet on segmenting an image with one object from the validation set.*

 As is shown in the pictures, typically, ClusterDANet tends to pick up more details when creating a segmentation mask for an object.
 This supports our intuition that using clustering we can relate bigger components of a picture to each other, rather than each individual pixel.
 Indeed it seems more intuitive to first differentiate between different features of an image (an object part, a hand, a wheel...) and then try to distinguish meaningful relationships between these features using attention (therefore a hand with a head, a wheel with a car...).
 By adding a clustering layer we try to explicitly model these features, rather than relying only on the implicitly learned ones by the convolutional layers.